bhong35/drawers/README.md

-# drawers
+# System Design Capstone
-MyKea drawers and review feature for SDC
+Load-testing and optimization for the reviews component of the MyKea product page.